-As one of our online resources for cities building protected bike lanes, we regularly create or promote free or low-cost online education about related issues.
+As one of our online resources for cities building low-stress biking networks, we regularly create or promote free or low-cost online education about related issues.
 For ongoing announcements, you can follow our blog or subscribe to its weekly email digest.

 One of the greatest challenges to designing a protected bike lane is getting the lane through an intersection.
 This webinar focuses on the most forward-looking work related to protected bike lanes at intersections, as well as lessons that can be learned from Dutch design.
 Created by the Green Lane Project and the Association of Bicycle and Pedestrian Professionals.
 More info here.

 San Francisco’s Connecting the City campaign has been a big success for both the city and for the San Francisco Bicycle Coalition.
 This multi-year initiative to envision and build neighborhoods greenways and protected bikeways all across the city has resulted in huge, visionary projects – and has helped SFBC majorly boost its budget and capacity.
 Created by the Alliance for Biking and Walking.
 More info here.

 This webinar examines how some cities address the challenge of designing protected bike lanes that meet the accessibility guidelines for people with physical disabilities.
 The session includes a discussion of the current guidance related to accessibility and protected lanes; examples include solutions to help pedestrians with visual impairments navigate raised cycle tracks, getting paratransit vehicles to the curb, bus islands, detectable warnings, and more.
 Created by The Green Lane Project and the Association of Pedestrian and Bicycle Professionals.
 More info here.